 Addiction does not care about who you are a person.
 It does not care about your emotional wellness.
 In fact, addiction would rather you keep quiet and suppress your feelings.
 Addiction will not be a listening ear.
 When you need support, addiction will simply give you the cold shoulder.

 Addiction Controls Your Behavior

 Addiction demands all of your time and attention; it is a selfish partner.
 It will keep you from your loved ones, passions, and responsibilities, demanding to be your sole focus.
 Addiction will argue that it does allow some freedoms, of course.
-The freedom to spend money on it, for example, and the freedom to experiment with other substances, because this is not an exclusive relationship.
+The freedom to spend money on it, for example, and the freedom to experiment with other substances, because your relationship with addiction is not an exclusive one.

 Addiction Will Gaslight and Manipulate You

 Addiction wants you to doubt your ability to find purpose and meaning.
 It wants you to believe that this is all you are good for and manipulate you into feeling guilty if you think differently.
 Addiction would have you think that your relationship is a positive one; that you deserve it.
 “I make you happy, right?
 I make you feel good, and I’m always here for you when you need me.”

 End Your Toxic Relationship With Addiction